Mochaul/progfound2-lab/lab_instructions/lab_6/README.md

 ------------------------------------------------------------------
-Tickets for the movie Dilan 1990 type Ordinary on Tuesday are not available in CompFest XXI Sis Dea has purchased tickets for Dilan 1990 type Ordinary at CompFest XXI on Saturday for Rp.100000 Kak Pewe has purchased Si Juki's The Movie type Types at CGT Blitz on Thursday for Rp.60000 Kak Pewe has purchased Black Panther type 3 Dimensions at CompFest XXI on Saturday for Rp.120000 Koh Mas's total money: Rp.
-377000
+Tickets for the movie Dilan 1990 type Ordinary on Tuesday are not available in CompFest XXI Sis Dea has purchased tickets for Dilan 1990 type Ordinary at CompFest XXI on Saturday for Rp.100000 Kak Pewe has purchased Si Juki The Movie type Ordinary at CGT Blitz on Thursday for Rp.60000 Kak Pewe has purchased Black Panther type 3 Dimensions at CompFest XXI on Saturday for Rp.120000 Koh Mas's total money: Rp.377000
 ------------------------------------------------------------------
 Cinema 			: CGT Blitz
 Cash Balance-N 	: Rp.132000